-Type of host container; for example IBM POWER System.
+The type of host container; for example Blade Enclosure.

-Model name of this host container; for example 8203-E4A.
+The model name of this host container; for example PowerEdge M1000e.

-Serial number of this host container; for example 10DFCD1.
+The serial number of this host container; for example 417P95J.

-Hardware vendor name of this host container; for example IBM.
+The hardware vendor name of this host container; for example Dell.

-Links to host pages of the hosts contained in this host container.
+Links to host pages of the hosts contained in the blade enclosure.